moniquejb/pig-latin-translator/README.md

 ## Developement Process
 ### Design
 I chose to keep things simple with this website as it's main purpose was to learn and improve coding.
-Even so, I still created the visual image of the pig myself (process below) and created a basic wireframe and colour scheme before moving ahead with coding the visual aspects of the site.
+Even so, I still created the visual image of the pig myself (process below) and created a basic layout and colour scheme before moving ahead with coding the visual aspects of the site.

 [![Logo creation](https://i.postimg.cc/wMYRJWr6/image.png)](https://postimg.cc/phkdMBx7)